BoxBy/maq/README.md

 quantizer.save_model(model, f"{model_name}_MAQ")
 ```

-Additional utilities and advanced usage examples can be found in the [`src/maq/utils/`](src/maq/utils/) directory.

 ## License

 MAQ is licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for further details.

----

-This repository was developed leveraging GitHub Copilot's o3-mini.